percona/pmm/doc/source/architecture.rst

 All tools can be accessed from the *PMM Server* web interface (landing page).
 For more information, see :ref:`using`.

 ..
-DEPRECATED: moving deployment related information to the dedicated section
+DEPRECATED: moving deployment related information to the dedicated deployment section.
    .. _scenarios:

 .. rubric:: References